DFE-Digital/publish-teacher-training/guides/adr/0018-roll-out-school-relationship-model-with-dual-writes-and-feature-flags.md

 ## Decision

-Use dual writes during the transition, with feature flags controlling new read paths and new UI flows.
+Use dual writes and deletes during the transition, with feature flags controlling new read paths and new UI flows.

 When a school is added to a provider, both the normal provider-school add flow and bulk URN import should write to: